Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Analysis techniques

 Four-particle symmetric cumulants (SC) measure correlations between the squared flow coefficients of two different harmonics, $n$ and $m$: \ifthenelse{\boolean{cms@external}} { { \tolerance=1000 \emergencystretch=2em

 } } { { \tolerance=1000 \emergencystretch=1em

-} } where $\langle \langle \cdots \rangle \rangle$ denotes an average performed in two steps: (i) first over all particles within a single event, and (ii) then over all events~\cite{Bilandzic:2010jr}.
-This technique, originally introduced in Ref.~\cite{ALICE:2016kpq}, follows the same framework as described in Ref.~\cite{Bilandzic:2013kga}.
+} } This technique, originally introduced in Ref.~\cite{ALICE:2016kpq}, follows the same framework as described in Ref.~\cite{Bilandzic:2013kga}.
 The SC observable isolates correlations between fluctuations of flow harmonics beyond trivial statistical fluctuations.
 Similarly, symmetric cumulants of six particles [SC($k,l,m$)] involve combinations of the second orders of three different $v_n$ coefficients~\cite{Mordasini:2019hut}.

 Higher-order mixed harmonic cumulants (MHC) involving six or eight particles, also called $m$-observable cumulants~\cite{Moravcova:2020wnf} and first studied in Ref.~\cite{ALICE:2021adw}, provide further suppression of nonflow correlations and probe the nonlinear hydrodynamic response and mode-coupling effects between different flow harmonics with enhanced sensitivity~\cite{Moravcova:2020wnf, ALICE:2021adw}.
 For example, the six-particle MHC involving $v_2^4$ and $v_3^2$ is defined as: